This page walks you through the full Quartz setup: from getting the source code to previewing your site locally, then pushing it to GitHub.

 Create the Repository

 Create a new repository on GitHub.com.
-Do not initialize it with a README, license, or .gitignore — the Quartz clone already has these.
+Do not initialize it with a README, license, or .gitignore — Quartz already includes these files, and duplicating them will cause merge conflicts on your first push.

 Copy the repository URL from the Quick Setup page: